KyronPomidor/Task_Manager/README.md

 1.  **Personal Task Planning**

-    -   Create a project and break it into tasks.
+    -   When some task appears, immidiatly add it in the inbox

+    -   Organize tasks into nested categories.

     -   Link tasks together in the graph to define dependencies.

-    -   Organize tasks into nested categories.

 2.  **Expense Tracking**